XCSoar/XCSoar/doc/devsetup.rst

 (For running XCSoar, you need to set up X11 forwarding.
 This is described in ``ide/docker/README.md``).

-For building the container locally, use ``docker build`` with the dockerfile in the ``ide/docker`` directory::
+For building the container locally, use ``docker build`` with the Dockerfile in the ``ide/docker`` directory::

    docker build --file ide/docker/Dockerfile -t xcsoar/xcsoar-build:latest ./ide/